christopherstock/TerraformAwsWorkshop/README.md

 # Terraform AWS Workshop

-We setup an AWS Infrastructure with Terraform.
+We'll setup a complete AWS Infrastructure for various Web Applications with Terraform.
 It sets up a Terraform configuration for defining one single **AWS EC2 instance**.
 This EC2 instance shall run three Docker container using **AWS ECS**.
 The containers run on different ports of the EC2 instance and contain various web applications in Node.js,